Batuque, the Soul of a People

 Batuque, the Soul of a People (French title:Batuque, l'âme d'un peuple) is a 2006 documentary film written and directed by Júlio Silvão Tavares about the batuque musical group Raiz di Tambarina, and roots of this musical genre in Santiago, Cape Verde.

 Synopsis

 African slaves were first brought to Cape Verde by Portuguese settlers in 1462.
 These slaves brought with them the cultural rhythm and music which would become Batuque: a musical form punctuated by drums while participants danced in a circle.
 The dance, repressed during the Colonial era, has been adopted as a symbol of the Cape Verdan cultural identity.
 The film seeks to document the dance form through interviews and performance by the musical group Raiz di Tambarina.

-Cast

 Production

 Batuque, the Soul of a People was Silvão's first film.
 He participated in a course with the Africadoc network before beginning production.
 The film was initially pitched by Silvão in Senegal, filmed in Cape Verde and edited in France.